 Transfer students who are admitted to the Tippie College of Business have an assigned advisor in the Undergraduate Program Office in C140 Pappajohn Business Building.
 Prebusiness students are advised in both the College of Liberal Arts and Sciences Academic Advising Center or the Tippie College of Business Undergraduate Program Office based on the prerequisite courses that have been completed.

 Advising appointments early in your first semester are recommended.
 Registration planning appointments are required prior to registering for your second semester.
 Thirty-minute appointments can be arranged with Tippie Undergraduate Program advisors using the online scheduler or by calling 319-335-1037.
-Walk-in advising is also offered daily in C140 PBB, 10:30-11:30 a.m., for brief, general questions that can be answered by the advisor on duty.
+Drop-in advising is also offered daily in C140 PBB, 10:30-11:30 a.m., for brief, general questions that can be answered by the advisor on duty.

 Admit One Orientation